School Notification Alerts

 The decision is posted on the FlashAlert system between 5:00 a.m - 5:45 a.m., which is used to notify local media.
-Following this an email message will be sent to all families, district website will be updated, and a message will be posted on Facebook & Twitter.
-Updating all of these resources take time and will ideally be completed before 6:00a.m.
+If the decision is to close or delay school, additional communications will follow including an email message to all families, along with updates to the district website, Facebook & Twitter.
+Updating all of these resources take time and will ideally be completed before 6:00 a.m.

 Inclement Weather Procedures for Students Receiving Specialized Transportation